How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 It is possible that some applications will hang in the background if you run it like a computer.
 In some cases, they may not even close.
 Such an application has the potential to cause damage to your television system.

-Other Ways to fix Netflix app not working on Samsung TV (10 Fixes)
+10 Ways to Fix Netflix Not working on Samsung

 Select Smart Hub Connection Test